 So, it’s like a rounder dried cranberry with two tiny kidney-shaped seeds inside.
 Now, pop the berry in your mouth and bite.

 First comes the sour.
 It’s tart like a green tomato.
 Like a tomato that’s still not quite ripe.
 Then you notice the sweet and salty.
 Sweet like a plum, like a prune.
 And salty like the whole thing was lightly dusted.
 Then your teeth cut through the seed and the flavor turns bitter like eating leafy green.
 Like kale or arugula.
 Then the flavor gets an edge of umami like mulling spices.
 Like clove.
-Like the smoke from a distant clove cigarette wafting across the room.

 That’s Schisandra.
 Incredible, right?